Hegz/NR-Tourney/README.md

 You can view the current standings by pressing 4.

-At Any time you can press 5 to save and quit the tournament.
+At Any time you can press 6 to save and quit the tournament.
 The Tournament data will be saved to a file players_list.yml, when you re run the progam with the command:
 ```
-score.pl -f My_Tournament.txt
+score.pl -f players_list.txt
 ```
 Any saved tournament data will be reloaded.